 I/O wise, there are 32 PCIe V3 lanes on the CPU – enough to attach a single GPU or their own Matrix DSP accelerator coming soon – or two of them if you have nothing else like storage or networking on them.
 There comes my wish for the team to, if possible, up the PCIe lane number in the next generation to at least 48 so that dual-GPU plus storage/interconnect configurations come handy.
 This first Marsh CPU is a single-socket board solution, so there is no second socket option to also add to I/O lanes as what Intel or AMD may have.
 Of course, it is highly likely that the follow on to Mars will also enable multi-socket board design as well.

-This is important as follow-ons to Mars are likely to fully replace Intel Xeon in the future near-exascale and exascale Tianhe systems.
+This is important as follow-ons to Mars are likely to fully replace Intel Xeon in some of the future near-exascale and exascale China systems.
 One option is that Phytium’s future successor CPUs choose homogeneous approach with very wide ARM V8A/V9 SIMD/vector units (up to 2048-bit) on the CPU chip, providing multi-TFLOP DP per socket and eliminating the need for accelerators.
 However, if the accelerators like forthcoming Matrix DSP are still the choice for adding extra TFLOPs, then each CPU should have sufficient connectivity – either PCIe or own shared-memory link – to connect at least two accelerators per socket.

 Before starting the real life testing, the first look shows very impressive feature set for their first ARM server CPU iteration, way more ambitious than any current Western ARM server processors.
 The Japanese Post-K Fujitsu ARM HPC CPU will not come out for quite a while yet, however the Mars follow-on next year will likely have the same SIMD extension standard now adopted by ARM itself.